 So you know some of the best cities and towns in Chile, but we haven’t really spoken about things you can do or see in the country.

 In this section, we’re going to talk you through some of the top tourist attractions Chile has to offer:

 Torres Del Paine

 We will start this section off with one of the most important and spectacular natural travel locations in Chile.
-Torres Del Paine National Park is located 100 km north of the city Puerto Natales in southern Patagonia,
+Torres Del Paine National Park is located 100 km north of the city of Puerto Natales in southern Patagonia.

 What makes Torres del Paine so stunningly beautiful is the mountains which are surrounded by glaciers, lakes, and rivers.

 The most noticeable feature of the area is the 2,850-meter-tall granite peaks called the Panie Massif, which genuinely dominates the landscape.